Dionisia Talangpaz: The controversy

-Many of the Recolelcts, including the contras, commiserated with them but most especially their confessor, fray Juan, who gave them the strong support they needed in their desolation.
+Many of the Recollects, including the contras, commiserated with them but most especially their confessor, who gave them the strong support they needed in their desolation.
 "Father, they intimated to fray Juan, it is clear that God and the Most Holy virgin have deigned to test us and purify our souls in the crucible of sorrows.
 But we are so determined in our endeavor that we find more courage to suffer each day.
-We are like mustard seeds, which have been pressed and nearly crused.
+We are like mustard seeds, which have been pressed and nearly crushed.
 From these shall emerge a sapling which, as the father prior will surely witness, shall grow into a big tree under whose shade the birds will build their nests and sing their canticles to God."
-The quotations here come from an eyewitness account of their lives by Fray Benito Gomez de San Pablo, OAR.
+The quotations here come from an eyewitness account of their lives by Benito Gomez de San Pablo.

 Strong in hope and gifted with sibyllic vision like earlier Filipino priestesses and beatas, the sisters also sought out the prior himself to assure him with these predictive words: "Fray Diego, please bear with us.
 Now you spurn us and send us away, but you can be certain that later, you will be pleased to receive us back and grant us the holy habit again, and not only the two of us but others as well whom Our Lady of Carmel will call to give us company.
 We have great hopes that she will grant us this favor to our deep joy and that of the Recollect fathers, too.
 But for now, we have to be patient and suffer till Our Lord and his Most Holy Mother will have mercy on us."